A nomadic campsite with dirt bikes, Mongolia.

 Rounding Up The Herds With Dirt Bikes At A Mongolian Nomadic Herders Camp

-Before I came to Mongolia, I had visions in my head of nomadic herders who were rounding up their herds by walking or riding another animal as a horse.
-But I quickly learned that these nomadic herders were using modern technology as much as they could to ensure their success.
+Before I came to Mongolia, I had visions of nomadic herders rounding up their herds by walking or riding another animal as a horse.
+However I quickly learned that these nomadic herders were using modern technology as much as they could to ensure their success.
 They knew exactly what worked and why it worked.

 These nomadic herders used dirt bikes to be able to go about their daily work.
 They would go about their daily work going back and forth to their herds on their dirt bikes.

 But this area had no proven paths or trails.
 They were out there in the desert’s wilds on unproven paths.
-They did not just go out to ride dirt bikes on the weekend, but they were out there every day.
+They did not just go out to ride dirt bikes on the weekend but were there daily.

 This was like a daily motocross ride.
-Except they had no special helmets, fancy gear, no pads to protect them just in case, they fell.
+They had no special helmets, fancy gear, or pads to protect them just in case they fell.
 For them, this daily riding was like the ultimate daily motocross race, except without any rules, regulations, or special gear.

 Their most important rule was not to get injured and not get lost.
 If they got lost, there was no 911 or rescue party, or search organization they could call.
 They would have to find their way back.

-Getting injured or getting lost could easily happen out in the terrain and territory they were dirt bike riding as they rode through many large and small dunes along with a host of other terrains in the vast Gobi desert.
+Getting injured or lost could quickly happen in the terrain and territory they were dirt bike riding as they rode through many large and small dunes along with a host of other terrains in the vast Gobi desert.

 They would still bring out these dirt bikes in the snow and bitter cold.
 To me, they were like the very ultimate adventure motocross dirt bike riders.